Climate change is one of the greatest challenges facing the world today.

 The board regularly reviews carbon performance metrics as it is an outcome delivery incentive, reported to our regulator, OFWAT.

-Carbon is monitored at the group level as a corporate
+Carbon is monitored at the group level as a sustainability metric, and is reviewed at each Corporate Sustainability Commitee meeting.

-Climate change risks are assessed by the Corporate Responsibility Committee and reported into the board.
+Climate change risks are assessed by the Corporate Sustainability Commitee Committee and reported into the board.

 We have an Energy Steering Group who meet quarterly and is chaired by our Chief Executive Officer.